INEXS helps clients understand and quantify oil and gas assets.

 - Review full presentation of portfolio, identify high value wells, and wells with insufficient support data, then meet with technical team to resolve.

-- Use identified risk values to identify the high value opportunities, and to downgrade those below key threshold ratios.
+- Use developed risk values to identify the high value opportunities, and to downgrade those below key threshold ratios.

 - Review field operations to identify possible improvements to reduce downtime, lower lease operating expenses, increase field level efficiency, and maximize value.